asyml/forte/docs/toc/pipeline.rst

 Pipeline
 ==========
-From a data source to an inference results, we want a uniform module that mangaes the workflow.
+From a data source to an inference results, we want a uniform module that mangages the workflow.
 For instance, given a data source in ``txt`` file for machine translation tasks, we want to read it from the file and use model to generate the translated text.
 Let's consider the modules doing these tasks as :class:`PipelineComponent`.
 Then, we focus on :class:`Pipeline` which contains :class:`PipelineComponent` and how it run through the task.

-Let's check out a psudocode for setting up and running a pipeline.
+Let's check out a pseudocode for setting up and running a pipeline.

 .. code-block:: python